porsche-design-system/porsche-design-system/packages/components/src/components/flyout-navigation/flyout-navigation.examples.md

 # Flyout Navigation

-The `p-flyout-navigation` component is meant for displaying a multi-level navigation structure in a flyout that overlays the page content from the left side of the screen.
-It is a controlled component that gives you flexible control over the navigation flyout's behavior.
+The `p-flyout-navigation` component is meant for displaying a multi-level navigation structure in a flyout that overlays the page content from the start side of the screen.
+It is a controlled component that gives you flexible control over its behavior.

 <Notification heading="Experimental Component" state="warning">
-  Interface of Flyout Navigation might change in the near future. <br>Currently, only two navigation levels are supported, but we will offer the support of more levels in the future.
+  Interface of Flyout Navigation might change in the near future.
+In addition, animation/transition concept will change in the future.
+Currently, only two navigation levels are supported, but we will offer the support of more levels soon.
 </Notification>

 <TableOfContents></TableOfContents>

 ## Basic

-The basic concept of the flyout navigation is to have a button that opens the `p-navigation-flyout` and a basic 2-level navigation structure.
+The basic concept of the component is to have a button that opens the `p-navigation-flyout` and a basic 2-level navigation structure.
 The **1st level** is generated out of custom `p-flyout-navigation-item` components which generates a list of toggle buttons to navigate the 2nd level.
-These 1st level items can be filled with slotted anchor links as children which then represent the **2nd level** of the navigation and are styled automatically by the component.
+These items can be filled with slotted anchor links as children which then represent the **2nd level** of the navigation and are styled automatically by the component.

-The most important property of p-flyout is its open attribute.
-When it is present the flyout will be visible.
+The most important property of p-flyout is its `open` property.
+When it is set to `true` the flyout will be visible.

-In order to get notified when the navigation flyout gets closed by clicking the x button, you need to register an event listener for the dismiss event which is emitted by p-flyout.
+In order to get notified when the `p-navigation-flyout` gets closed by clicking the x button, you need to register an event listener for the dismiss event which is emitted by `p-navigation-flyout`.

 <Playground :frameworkMarkup="codeExample" :markup="codeExample['vanilla-js']" :config="config"></Playground>

-## With active identifier
+## Active identifier

-The flyout navigation can be initialized with an `active-identifier` property.
-This identifier is used to open the flyout with the corresponding 1st level navigation item expanded.
-The `active-identifier` is the value of the `identifier` property of the `p-flyout-navigation-item` component.
+The `p-navigation-flyout` can be initialized with an `active-identifier` property.
+This identifier is used to open the flyout with the corresponding **2nd level** navigation item expanded.
+The `active-identifier` must match a value of the `identifier` property of the `p-flyout-navigation-item` component.

 <Playground :frameworkMarkup="codeExampleActiveIdentifier" :markup="codeExampleActiveIdentifier['vanilla-js']" :config="config"></Playground>